 These temperature anomaly data correspond to the BOM description of temperature anomalies extending into post-summer across the north and far northern areas of the Reef that contributed to an increase in thermal stress to the coral communities (BOM 2016).
 It should be noted that DHDs are calculated for period of four months between December and March when summer temperatures are expected to be at their highest, so exceedance of historical average temperatures during this time means the corals are considered exposed to thermal stress.
-Exceedance of historical average temperatures outside of these times means the corals are experiencing temperatures not usually found at that time of year, but not necessarily beyond their stress range.
+Exceedance of historical average temperatures not usually found at that time of year, but not necessarily beyond their stress range.
 This protracted thermal stress has largely unknown consequence for the dynamics of coral communities in inshore waters of the Reef.